-Read the full article: Build a predictor for blood glucose with an LSTM on CGM data
+Read the full article, Predict Blood Glucose with an LSTM on CGM data

 In this project, ECG data from Kaggle is used to train a deep learning model and classify ECG signals in KNIME.
 There are two parts of the project; the first part classifies ECG data into normal or abnormal readings and the second part is the multiclass classification for detecting Arrhythmia from a set of five different groups of readings.

 9. Hypothesis testing in medicine with FAERS data

 Traditionally testing medical interventions always required clinical trials.
 However, with the large volumes of healthcare data becoming more publicly accessible, early hypotheses can be verified using a data driven approach prior to moving into clinical trials for validation.

 Often accessing and analyzing these vast healthcare data repositories require a significant amount of coding knowledge.
 We asked the question, can such early data driven hypotheses be tested in large healthcare datasets using KNIME?
 Should this be the case, it will empower healthcare professionals to quickly test out possible outcomes of different treatments among specific patient populations and also to identify potential new treatment combinations.

 KNIME based workflows are highly reproducible and once built can be deployed into multiple healthcare settings to assess the validity of such approaches.
 With this example workflow we show how to investigate adverse events submitted to the FDA from the FAERS database and try to answer the question if there are any medications that when administered with Irinotecan, has the potential to negate the onset of intestinal toxicity.